reginaldshub/redis/Readme.md

-Redis:
+#Redis:
 --------------------------------------------------------------------------------------
-Redis is a datastructure and combination of NoSQL and memCache It is fast so widely used we can enable the persistance property to store to the memory
+**Redis is a datastructure and combination of NoSQL and memCache It is fast so widely used we can enable the persistance property to store to the memory**

 > First step is to install the redis from official website redis-cli --version   mine is 4.0.9

-> To start the redis server /etc/init.d/redis-server start
+> To start the redis server  -->   /etc/init.d/redis-server start

-> To stop the redis server /etc/init.d/redis-server stop
+> To stop the redis server -->  /etc/init.d/redis-server stop

-> To restart the redis server /etc/init.d/redis-server restart
+> To restart the redis server  -->  /etc/init.d/redis-server restart

-> To open the cli  redis-cli
+> To open the cli  --> redis-cli

-> Test the cli by following
+### Test the cli by following
-	 1.ping  prints out PONG
+	 ping  prints out PONG
-	 2.quit to quit from cli
+	 quit to quit from cli
-	 3.set foo 100
+	 set foo 100
-	 4.get foo
+	 get foo
-	 5.incr foo (increments value of foo)
+	 incr foo (increments value of foo)
-	 6.decr foo (decrements value of foo)
+	 decr foo (decrements value of foo)
-	 7.exists foo (returns 1 if exist else 0)
-	 8.del foo (deletes and returns 1 is success else 0) 9.flushall (clears everything)
+	 exists foo (returns 1 if exist else 0) del foo (deletes and returns 1 is success else 0) flushall (clears everything)
-	 10.expire foo 10 (foo gets deleted after 10 seconds)
-	 11.ttl foo (gives the remaining time to expire) 12.setex foo 10 "HEY" (setting value with expiration) 13.persist foo (even if key expires the value is retained) 14.mset foo "hello" bar "world!!!!!" (multiple key value setting) 15.append foo world (appending the value)
+	 expire foo 10 (foo gets deleted after 10 seconds) ttl foo (gives the remaining time to expire) setex foo 10 "HEY" (setting value with expiration) persist foo (even if key expires the value is retained) mset foo "hello" bar "world!!!!!" (multiple key value setting) append foo world (appending the value)
-	 16.rename foo regi (renamed foo key with regi. value will be same. foo becomes nil)
+	 rename foo regi (renamed foo key with regi. value will be same. foo becomes nil)

+---
- 	> working with Lists:
+ > ###working with Lists:
 * lpush people regi
 * lpush people anthony
 * lpush people tony